MikeSS281986/City-Weather-Search/README.md

 # City-Weather-Search
-Built entirely in VUE.js, City Weatrher Search is a serach engine that finds current temperature for US based cities.
+Built entirely in VUE.js, City Weather Search is a serach engine that finds current temperature for US based cities.
 Utilizing [Open Weather API](https://openweathermap.org/api).

 -Accomplishments building this application
   * Used Vue.js to build app.